gonzalofranetovic/COVID-19_Inequality_Welfare_Italy/README.md

-# Contextual Distributive Preferences: The role of COVID-19 pandemic on individual beliefs towards inequality and welfare in Italy
+# Contextual distributive preferences: The role of COVID-19 pandemic on individual beliefs towards inequality and welfare in Italy

 **Gonzalo Franetovic¹**